Vacation Trailer Insurance

 - paying the premiums (if you don't, your coverage can be cancelled, with notice)

 - notifying your insurer of any changes to your property (renovations, etc.)

 - preventing or reducing the chance of further damage, keeping in mind that safety comes first

 We want you to know that we’re still here to support you!

 Read more about our COVID-19 relief efforts and get answers to your most common questions through our COVID-19 page.

-Visit Johnson Assurance - Quebec for plans available in QC.
+Visit Johnson Insurance - Quebec for products available in QC.